 After riding the 50A back from whence we came for 15 minutes, we found ourselves at the Tantalus Estate Vineyard.
 Mrs. AAR wanted to do a wine tasting while I just wanted a glass of red.
 You see, I've discovered that appreciating wine is like appreciating women, you get better results by focusing your efforts on just one.

-After discussion with my server Sally, I confirmed that a red was definitely in order.
-She then spoke to me about two of them, but when she got to the Tantalus Estate Merlot Cabernets, Waiheke Island, 2020 she become very excited, kissing he fingertips while going "Mwhah!!!!!" like she was an Italian chef talking about the delizioso spaghetti bolognaise.
+After a discussion with my server Sally, I confirmed that a red was definitely in order.
+She then spoke to me about two of them, but when she got to the Tantalus Estate Merlot Cabernets, Waiheke Island, 2020 she became very excited, kissing he fingertips while going "Mwhah!!!!!" like she was an Italian chef talking about the "delizioso spaghetti bolognese."
 And she wasn't wrong.
-Complimented nicely by the slinkiest of stinky cheeses.
+Complimented nicely by the stinkiest of stinky cheeses.

 Now the bus system in Auckland, like all the transit systems in this world relies on an electronic fare card.
-Though in this case the AT Hop Card is the most obtuse one I've ever used, allowing one to add money via the internet, but requiring an hour for it to arrive.
-So at this point in our wine wanderings I was little concerned about having enough money (and time) to take the bus to our next destination(s).
-Like most travelers I am reluctant to put too much money on any transit fare card for fear of leaving even a nickel stranded when I blow town.
+Though in this case, the AT Hop Card is the most obtuse one I've ever used, allowing one to add money via the Internet, but requiring an hour for it to arrive.
+So at this point in our wine wanderings, I was a little concerned about having enough money (and time) to take the bus to our next destination(s).
+Like most travelers, I am reluctant to put too much money on any transit fare card for fear of leaving even a nickel stranded when I blow town.

 As always my parsimony paid off, as if we would wait in the downstairs Alibi Brewer's Lounge, and drink a glass of West Coast Pilsner, Sally would then take us to Mudbrick Vineyard in her car.
 The fact that this vineyard was located a mile up a hill from the nearest bus stop made her offer that much sweeter.
 Not that I couldn't have hoofed it, but Mrs. AAR would have killed me before it killed her.